 The life my wife and I lead now could be described as “not like it used to be”.
 We both have an enduring desire to pass on our experiences to those pharmacists out there who are still suffering.
 I remember what it was to be alone, thinking you were the only pharmacist in the whole world doing what you were doing.
 I felt a great shame that I had let down my profession.
-Thus, I volunteer for PS, to help spread the message that PS is there for pharmacists in times of need.
+Thus, I volunteer for Pharmacist Support, to help spread the message that the charity is there for pharmacists in times of need.
 Some may not want to be helped, content in their drinking and drugging.
 That’s OK.
-When they need help, I tell them to pick up the phone to PS and just say “Help” PS will do the rest.
+When they need help, I tell them to pick up the phone to Pharmacist Support and just say “help”, and the charity will do the rest.

 If you or someone you know is experiencing problems with alcohol, drugs, gambling, eating disorders or any other dependency and could use some help please contact our addiction support helpline on 0808 168 5132.